nanddeepn/nanddeepn.github.io/_posts/2018-12-20-test-spfx-webparts-on-modern-pages.md

 **SharePoint workbench**

-SharePoint workbench can be accessed from SharePoint site by navigating to “/\_layouts/15/workbench.aspx”.
-The gulp can be run with command “gulp serve --nobrowser”
+SharePoint workbench can be accessed from SharePoint site by navigating to "/_layouts/15/workbench.aspx”.
+The gulp can be run with command ```gulp serve --nobrowser```

 ![](/media/2018-12-20-test-spfx-webparts-on-modern-pages/02.png)